 Did you know that the rate of motorcycle accidents has risen in recent years?
 When a motorcycle accident occurs because of an automobile or truck driver’s negligence, you have a right to seek compensation for your injuries and other expenses related to the accident.
 Unfortunately, insurance companies are often quick to try to shift the blame to the motorcyclist.
-Having a knowledgeable lawyer representing you when negotiating a settlement can level the playing field.
+Having a knowledgeable motorcycle injury lawyer representing you when negotiating a settlement can level the playing field.

 What Are the Common Settlement Factors in a Motorcycle Accident Case?

 What are common settlement factors?
 Here are a number of factors that often play a role in determining a settlement in a motorcycle accident case:

 Was the at-fault driver issued a traffic citation?
 If the at-fault driver was issued a traffic citation, this can be used as evidence to prove driver’s negligence resulted in your injuries.

 Was the at-fault driver intoxicated or impaired?
 When there is evidence that the at-fault driver was driving drunk or otherwise impaired, then the at-fault driver’s insurance company may want to settle to avoid having the case presented to a jury.